stutrek/paperboy/README.md

 * `emitter.on( eventName, callback )` - adds a listener to the `eventName` event. `eventName` must be a string.
 * `emitter.off( eventName, callback )` - removes a listener from an event.
 * `emitter.one( eventName, callback )` - adds a listener that will remove itself after being triggered once.
-* `emitter.trigger( eventName /*, additional, arguments */ )` - triggeres all event handlers for `eventName`.
+* `emitter.trigger( eventName /*, additional, arguments */ )` - triggers all event handlers for `eventName`.
 * `emitter.trigger.repeat( otherEmitter /*, [eventNames] */ )` - Causes this emitter to repeat events triggered on another emitter.

 NOTE: `trigger` is not added by the mixin function.
 If you want trigger to be public you must attach it to the target yourself.

 ## Why Paperboy?

+### Simplicity
+* `on`/`off`/`one`/`trigger`.
+Just like jQuery and Backbone.
+* Learn the advanced features as you need them, they're never in the way.
+* Helpful error messages tell you which events are whitelisted or which callback caused an error.

+### Safety
 * Event listeners are always kept private.
-* Passing in a whitelist of event names can prevent bugs.
+* Passing in a whitelist of event names will prevent typos.
-* The `trigger` function is private by default, making it easier to write safe code.
+* The `trigger` function is private by default.
 If you want it to be public simply add it to the target.
+* All callback errors are caught and logged.
+No subscriber can take down your event.
-* Removing a listener in a callback will not cause it to skip the next listener.
+* Listener arrays are copied before being iterated over; removing a listener in a callback will not cause a bug.
+This is overlooked in many pubsubs.

+### Features
+* Chain several emitters together in one module to easily unify a whole package.
+* Use the * event and a map of events->objects to make your code clear and concise.
+* Stateful events keep track of the state of your app.

+### Compatibility
+* Verified to work in IE6, Chrome 4, Firefox 3, and Safari 5.0.5 and above.
+* Works with or without RequireJS, Node, or other module systems.

-* It's small, 1k minified and gzipped.
+Also it's small.
+Just 1k minified and gzipped.

 Inspired by [LucidJS](https://github.com/RobertWHurst/LucidJS)